By Kate Conan

 This phrase — patient review instrument or PRI — is a common term used in long-term care lingo, but what does it mean?
 According to NY Connects, a PRI is “an assessment tool developed by the New York State Department of Health to assess selected physical, medical and cognitive characteristics of nursing home residents, as well as to document selected services that they may receive.”

 Once you receive the results of a PRI, a tour of the facility is an excellent next step.
 Taking a look around will help you determine whether or not a particular location is the right fit for you or your loved one.
+You may also consider hiring In-home personal caregivers for your aging relatives.

 Another concern that clients often wonder about is how long does the entire process take?
 Even though there is no one-size-fits-all answer to this question, the process tends to go much more smoothly and quickly with some guidance.
 Don’t be afraid to ask for help!